-- a.
-Any Officers2 and/or Trustees of Defendants, or any current or former employees holding any of the following positions: Assistant or Associate Vice Presidents or Vice Provosts, Executive Directors, or Directors of Defendants' Financial Aid and Admissions offices, or any Deans or Vice Deans, or any employees in Defendants' inhouse legal offices; and - b. the Judge presiding over this action, his or her law clerks, spouse, and any person within the third degree of relationship living in the Judge's household and the spouse of such a person.
+Admissions offices, or any Deans or Vice Deans, or any employees in Defendants' in-house legal offices; and b. the Judge presiding over this action, his or her law clerks, spouse, and any person within the third degree of relationship living in the Judge's household and the spouse of such a person.

-For purposes of the end date of the class definition in the Chicago Settlement, the date of the February 28, 2024 Order shall be considered the date of preliminary approval of the Chicago Settlement and the Chicago class definition shall otherwise be conformed to match the class definition for the more recent Settlements.
+For purposes of the end date of the class definition in the Chicago Settlement, the date of this Order shall be considered the date of preliminary approval of the Chicago Settlement and the Chicago class definition shall otherwise be conformed to match the class definition for the more recent Settlements.